Eshwarvijay007/soulcli/README.md

 ## 📖 Usage

-Once SoulCLI is running, you can use it like a standard shell.
+Once KarriCLI is running, you can use it like a standard shell.
 Here are some of the things you can do:

 *   **Run any shell command**: `ls -l`, `git status`, `docker ps`, etc.
 *   **Ask a question**: `what is the capital of France?`
 *   **Get an explanation of the previous command's output**: `explain the output of the last command`
 *   **Cancel a running command**: Press the `x` key.
-*   **Exit SoulCLI**: Press the `Esc` key.
+*   **Exit KarriCLI**: Press the `Esc` key.

 ## 🌐 API Endpoints